What is Lift-and-Shift or Rehosting?

 A Strategic Approach Before Full-Scale Modernization

-Enterprises lacking budget and expertise may use lift and shift migration as a temporary step.
-In this situation, lift and shift migration buy time so that decision-makers can decide whether they really need a complete migration.
+Enterprises lacking budget and expertise may use lift-and-shift migration as a temporary step.
+In this situation, lift-and-shift migration buys time so that decision-makers can determine whether they really need a complete migration.

-Understanding why lift and shift cloud migration makes business sense.
-Studies have shown businesses migrating their legacy infrastructure to cloud have significantly minimized their annual expenses.
-Companies moving to the cloud save an average of 30-50% on IT expenditures, largely due to shifting from capital-intensive (CapEx) hardware investments to a pay-as-you-go operational expense (OpEx) model.
-Also, migrating the critical application to cloud offers operational stability, enhanced security, and financial predictability.
+A good strategy involves moving to the cloud.
+But why do enterprises choose cloud migration for lift-and-shift?
+It makes perfect business sense.
+Studies have shown that businesses migrating their legacy infrastructure to the cloud have significantly minimized their annual expenses.
+Companies moving to the cloud save an average of 30-50% on IT expenditures, largely due to them shifting from capital-intensive (CapEx) hardware investments to a pay-as-you-go operational expense (OpEx) model.
+Also, migrating the critical application to the cloud offers operational stability, enhanced security, and financial predictability.

-Why opt for lift and shift migration?
+Why should you opt for lift-and-shift migration?
 Migrating to modern hardware or cloud environments offers several advantages over sticking with legacy systems.
 These include:

 Extend the Life Cycle of Legacy Applications